nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 - check\_rabbitmq\_overview
   - Use the `/api/overview` API to collect the number of pending, ready and unacknowledged messages on the server

+- check\_rabbitmq\_queue
+  - Use the `/api/queue` API to collect the number of pending, ready and unacknowledged messages on a given queue

 See the relevant POD documentation/man pages for more information on usage.